Thank You Very Much (film)

 Thank You Very Much is a 2023 American documentary film directed by Alex Braverman.
 A portrait of Andy Kaufman's personal life and career, it premiered at the 80th edition of the Venice Film Festival.
 It also features interviews with Bob Zmuda, Danny DeVito, Lynne Margulies, Steve Martin, and Marilu Henner.
 It was limitedly released in theaters on March 28, 2025.

 Synopsis

 The film analyzes both Andy Kaufman's career and life in a non-strictly linear structure, with rare and never-before-seen footage, and also investigates his life events and choices from a psychological perspective.
 Interviewees in the film include longtime collaborator Bob Zmuda, romantic partner Lynne Margulies, and actors Steve Martin, Danny DeVito, and Marilu Henner.

 Production

 Braveman decided to make the documentary after he got possession of some unreleased archival material about Kaufman, and felt 'there was still a bigger story to tell' about him.
-The film was co-produced by the Safdie brothers and Morgan Neville.
+The film was co-produced by the Safdie brothers and Academy Award-winning documentary filmmaker Morgan Neville.